Martchus/arch-repo-manager/README.md

 described in [the wiki](https://wiki.archlinux.org/index.php/Ccache#makechrootpkg).

-If you want to use the existing `ccache` directory owned by your current user, you could do the following to grant the `buildservice` user access to it:
+If you want to use the existing `ccache` directory owned by your current user, you could do the following to grant the `buildservice-git` user access to it:

 1. Add new group for accessing the cache and add the users to it:
-   `sudo groupadd ccache`, `sudo usermod -a -G ccache "$USER"`, `sudo usermod -a -G ccache buildservice`
+   `sudo groupadd ccache`, `sudo usermod -a -G ccache "$USER"`, `sudo usermod -a -G ccache buildservice-git`
 2. Set group ownership: `sudo chown -R $USER:ccache $ccache_dir`
 3. Ensure dirs are readable by the group and that the group is inherited:
    `sudo find "$ccache_dir" -type d -exec chmod 2775 {} \+`